 Loggi always encourages her clients who have previously visited Botswana to consider returning for future trips as well.
 “Botswana is a fascinating country with many different areas and ecosystems to explore, so even a seasoned safari-goer will enjoy new experiences here.”

 Botswana’s world-renowned wildlife, breathtaking landscapes and dramatic seasonal shifts inspire a lifelong connection for our consultants and clients alike.
-Despite six years of travel to numerous continents, consultant Katie Blackstone still describes her recent safari to Botswana as “coming home.”
+Despite six years of travel to numerous continents, product manager Katie Gomer still describes her recent safari to Botswana as “coming home.”